guidoerfen/miniature-component/README.md

 Be aware that [YAML-support is not available by default](#yaml-support).
 PHP on the other hand might have the advantage (or uncertainty) that structures can be produced dynamically.

-If you used to service-container configuarations in one of the popular MVC frameworks, this might look familiar to you.
+If you used to service-container configurations in one of the popular MVC frameworks, this might look familiar to you.
 Indeed, we had considered adapting the syntax from Symfony but came to the conclusion that the use of the key `service` causes much confusion in the terminology.